 Now, medications are a hard thing to deal with because many of us need our drugs.
 But another thing to keep in mind is that if you are unhealthy, so is your hair.
 Eating healthier food, drinking a lot of water, not smoking/drinking alcohol are all factors that play a part in hair growth.

 Last, but definitely not least, is stress.
 Stress does a number of horrific things to your body but can also trigger hair loss.
-It’s easier said than done sometimes, but try to de-stress if you want to grow your hair faster.
+It’s easier said than done sometimes, but try to de-stress if you want to grow long hair faster.

-5. Stimulate Your Scalp
+5. Stimulate Your Scalp to Grow Long Hair Faster

-There’s an old wives tale that states if you brush your hair 100 times every night before you go to sleep, it will help grow your hair faster.
+There’s an old wives tale that states if you brush your hair 100 times every night before you go to sleep, it will help grow long hair faster.
 Not only is that not true but brushing your hair is actually bad for your hair.
 The bristles get caught in small tangles and usually rip hair out, creating our enemy, breakage.
 Side note: when your hair is wet, you should comb it with a wide-tooth comb to help eliminate breakage.

-There is something called “Scientific Brushing” that is said to help grow hair faster though.
+There is something called “Scientific Brushing” that is said to help grow long hair faster though.
 It’s vital that you use a natural bristle brush and remember to brush against your scalp, not your hair.
 You brush all around your hairline first and then you brush in 1/2 inch subsections throughout your scalp.
 When you brush, do a rolling motion.
 The bristles stimulate and bring blood flow to your scalp, which encourages hair to grow faster.
 Do this before you shampoo your hair.
 I would also comb it first to make sure there are no tangles.
 Scientific brushing can also help with dandruff.

 When you shampoo your hair, really massage your scalp.
 This does the same thing as the scientific brushing.
 Sometimes, it’s even better to shampoo your hair twice so you get a better lather.
 You should spend a few minutes massaging your scalp.
 Not only does it help, but it also feels good!